 \subsubsection{Zipper artefacts}

 Zipper artefact is generated by radio frequency interference.
 This can happen for example when a device or equipment (e.g. a mobile phone) is left in the scanning room during the acquisition.
-The result of this problem is an abnormal black and white signal band across the entire image, which we emulate by adding random lines of black and white pixels on the reconstructed image (Fig.~\ref{fig:artefacts} g).
+The result of this problem is an abnormal black-and-white signal band across the entire image, which we emulate by adding random lines of black-and-white pixels on the reconstructed image (Fig.~\ref{fig:artefacts} g).
 The parameters that control the severity of these artefacts are the number of zipper regions that can occur in an image and the max size of each of these regions.